Instances of Internet shutdowns in India, i.e. state imposed blanket bans on access to internet

 Has our work inspired you to advocate for social change and defend

 digital freedoms?
-SFLC.in's "Take Action" section has number of
+SFLC.in's "Take Action" section has options like

-Petitions, Letters, Suggest an RTI, Give inputs on Strategic Litigation.
+Petitions, Letters, Suggest an RTI and Give inputs on Strategic Litigation.

 Spread the message